Connections

 As part of this step, you provide Workato with the permission to access data from the app.
 The permissions granted to Workato usually correspond with those of the user authorizing the app.

-Refer to the connector documentation for your app for more info on how to connect to Workato.
+Refer to the connector documentation for your app for more information on how to connect it to Workato.

 # What data can Workato access in my connections?